tmccorquodale/ProgramLogicBuilder_V2/README.md

 While not using the full NPM package for performance reasons, the UI mimics the **NSW Design System** (typography, border-tops, and blue/red accents).
 Refer to the [Digital NSW Design System](https://www.digital.nsw.gov.au/design-system) for further UI inspiration.

 ### 6. Contact
 This tool was designed by Thomas McCorquodale (Data Manager, OHMR) to assist teams with stress-free generation of Program Logic Models.
-You can reach out to him at mailto:Thomas.McCorquodale@health.nsw.gov.au for further information.
+You can reach out to him at Thomas.McCorquodale@health.nsw.gov.au for further information.